Orange Sky Golden Harvest: History

-In 1973, Golden Harvest entered into a pioneering co-production with Hollywood for the English-language Bruce Lee film, Enter the Dragon (龍爭虎鬥), a worldwide hit made with the Warner Brothers studio and Concord Production Inc.
+In 1973, Golden Harvest entered into a pioneering co-production with Hollywood for the English-language Bruce Lee film, Enter the Dragon (龍爭虎鬥), a worldwide hit made with the Warner Bros. studio and Concord Production Inc.

 Following Lee's death, Golden Harvest found success with the Hui Brothers' comedies such as Games Gamblers Play (1974), The Last Message (1975), The Private Eyes (1976), The Contract (1978) and Security Unlimited (1981).
 The studio supplanted Shaw Brothers as Hong Kong's dominant studio by the end of the 1970s and retained that position into the 1990s.

 Golden Harvest developed a worldwide film distribution operation and started producing films for an international market and had released eight by 1980, including The Amsterdam Kill (1978) starring Robert Mitchum and The Boys in Company C (1978) directed by Sidney J. Furie.
 It also released Jackie Chan's first film for the international market, The Big Brawl (1980), although it did not match the success of Enter the Dragon.
 In 1981, The Cannonball Run was a big hit.
 The studio also made Tom Selleck's first two films with him in a starring role, High Road to China (1983) and Lassiter (1984).
 Following the disappointing performance of these and others, Golden Harvest quietly withdrew from the US market.

 From the 1980s until very recently, the studio produced almost all of the films of Jackie Chan, the studio's greatest asset for years.
 Golden Harvest has also produced a number of films with Jet Li, Cynthia Rothrock and Donnie Yen.

 Starting in 1990, Golden Harvest had a big international success again with the Teenage Mutant Ninja Turtles trilogy.
+Allegedly, the company once attempted to produce a Daimajin film by starring Kevin Costner.